Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 3. Serve with marinara for dipping

-overhead view of arancini rice balls in a white bowl with marinara dipping sauce on the side
+overhead view of arancini rice balls with marinara dipping sauce on the side

 What to Serve With Arancini